ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 In the above model, we assume the variables :math:`x^i` are partitioned into leader's variables :math:`w^i` and followers' ones :math:`y^i`.
 In plain English, :math:`n` leaders play a simultaneous non-cooperative game.
 Each player is a leader, with :math:`m_i` followers.
-While leaders interact among each other, each follower interact with the other followers of its leader (and not the ones of other leaders).
+While leaders interact, each follower interacts only with the other followers of its leader (and not those of other leaders).

 ====================================